rage/cyber-security-base-19/data/module-1/part-1/8-history.md

 (with exception of `command.com`, an MS-DOS shell) that the user ran while Jerusalem was in memory.
-The infection worked by modifying the code of the program so that when user launched the program, the virus would first upload itself into a main memory and hooked itself to low-level commands, and then allowed the original program to execute itself.
-By hooking itself to low-level commands, the virus code was called for example whenever the user would open a new executable.
+The infection worked by modifying the code of the program so that when user launched the program, the virus would first upload itself into a main memory and hooked itself to the low-level commands, and then allowed the original program to execute itself.
+By hooking itself to the low-level commands, the virus code was called, for example, whenever the user would open a new executable.
 Jerusalem was a _logic bomb_, meaning that it would go off if certain conditions were met: if the date was Friday 13th, the virus would delete any executable that was run on that date.

-One of the first worms, and the first worm escaping 'containment', was Morris worm (1988), named after its creator.
+One of the first _worms_, and the first worm escaping 'containment', was Morris worm (1988), named after its creator.
 The difference between a worm and a computer virus is somewhat hazy, as there is a lot of malware that combine both aspects.
 Typically, a virus requires a host program to which it attaches while the worm